Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-04.md

 # Overview

-This class will be an OOP workshop with the goal of reviewing the concepts from the previous class.
+This class will be an OOP workshop to review the concepts from the previous class.

 <!-- > -->

-### Why work with Classes and inheritence?
+### Why work with Classes and inheritance?

 This is a big topic which reaches deeply into important areas of computer science.
-Expect to see OOP and inheritence in the libraries you might work with, in interview questions, and on the job as a software engineer.
+Expect to see OOP and inheritance in the libraries you might work with, in interview questions, and on the job as a software engineer.

 <!-- > -->

 ## Learning Objectives

-1. Create base/super classes
+1. Create base/superclasses
-1. Use inheritence with super and extends
+1. Use inheritance with super and extends
-1. Create classes that inherit from a super class
+1. Create classes that inherit from a superclass

 <!-- > -->

-# Inheritence
+# Inheritance

-Inheritence is when you get something from your ancestors.
+Inheritance is when you get something from your ancestors.

 - genes
 - money